SiloCityLabs/blog/content/post/2018/2018-12-18-switching-to-linux.md

 Ubuntu [Get right click new documents back][10].
 Here is a link to a couple of [templates][11] we made.

 To get the Windows-only software running I installed Virtualbox and installed Windows 10 and started to hack away at all its imperfections to slim it down.
-This virtual machine won&#8217;t be used that often so its a compromise I&#8217;m willing to make.
+This virtual machine won't be used that often so its a compromise I'm willing to make.
 I can also set quick one click restore points just in case windows breaks.
 I have compiled a list for all to use:

 <!--more-->